Pre-Practicum Health & Safety Requirements Form FAQs

-- You are encouraged to get your 2-step TB test before your arrival.
-This may be done at Conestoga or through your local health unit by phoning and making an appointment with them.
-Please note: the TB test cannot be done for 30 days after a Measles/mumps/rubella (MMR) shot.
+- You are encouraged to get your 2-step TB test before your arrival to the college.
+This may be done at Conestoga College, at your Doctor’s office, at a local Urgent Care or Walk-in Clinic or through your local public health unit.
+Please note: The TB test cannot be done for 30 days after a measles/mumps/rubella (MMR) shot.

-- Please bring your Immunization form (Form B) with you when you get your TB test so that your health care professional can sign off on the form directly..
+- Please bring your Immunization form (Form C) with you when you get your TB test so that your health care professional can sign off on the form directly.

 - If required, where can I take the required Standard First Aid and CPR level course(s)?

-- If required, where can I have my Mask Fit testing done?
+- If required, where can I have my respirator fit testing done?

 - Once your Program Coordinator has advised you of your clinical placement, you will need to arrange to be fit tested.
-Please refer to the Mask Fit Testing information form (located within the Practicum Forms tab) for additional information, or contact email@example.com.
-Please note that mask fit testing is only required if you are attending a hospital for placement.
+Please refer to the respirator fit testing information form (located within the Practicum Forms tab) for additional information, or contact email@example.com.
+Please note that respirator fit testing is only required if you are attending a hospital or Long-Term Care facility for placement.

 - Why do my health forms need to be reviewed by Conestoga College’s Practicum Nurse?